elk-audio/elk-docs/sushi/sushi_overview.rst

 Main Features
 -------------

 Sushi is a track-based, headless Digital Audio Workstation.
-It works as a plugin host, supporting multiple plugin standards.
+It functions as a plugin host, supporting multiple plugin standards.
 It features advanced audio and midi routing, simple scripting setup, and is written to ensure high performance and stability under low latency conditions.
 It can be